Halifax railway station (England): History

 A new line was constructed by the Great Northern Railway in the mid-1870s from the main station over a long viaduct to a station at North Bridge, then across and indeed partly in tunnel beneath the hilly terrain north of the town to an unusual triangular station at Queensbury, where the line divided into track for Keighley (and Skipton, Carlisle and Morecambe) to the north-west and Bradford in the east.

-Halifax station was redesigned during 1884–85 and completely rebuilt during 1885–86.
+Halifax station was redesigned during 1884–85 and completely rebuilt with six through platforms in 1885–86.
 Part of the new station opened on 25 October 1885 and the remainder on 30 May 1886.
 The new station had separate accommodation for LYR and GNR trains; the latter being on the west side.

 To distinguish it from Halifax St. Paul's and Halifax North Bridge stations, the main station was known from June 1890 as Halifax Old Station.
 On 30 September 1951, the name was changed again to Halifax Town and, on 12 June 1961, it reverted to Halifax.

 The Halifax High Level Railway was a related branch line opened in 1890, leading from Holmfield near Ovenden, on the line to Queensbury, through a half-mile tunnel through the ridge and across the Wheatley Valley on a ten arch viaduct past Samuel Webster's brewery, to Pellon, where there were sizeable goods facilities and then to St Paul's railway station in Queens Road.
 This branch line gradually fell into disuse, losing its regular passenger service as early as 1917.
 The last goods train ran in 1960 and the line was then dismantled, leaving the viaduct standing as a reminder of the former freight link.